emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 10. Monitoring user activity and inactivity.
 11. Integration supports service for multiple member accounts in AWS organization

-The integration uses a Data Collector, i.e. the Energy Logserver host, which is responsible for receiving data from external sources.
+The integration uses a Data Collector, i.e. the ITRS Log Analytics host, which is responsible for receiving data from external sources.

 ### Data download mechanism

 The integration was prepared based on AWS (CLI), a unified tool for managing AWS services, with which it is possible to download and monitor many AWS services from the command line.
-The AWS (CLI) tool is controlled by the Energy Logserver data collector, which execute commands at specified intervals and captures the results of data received from the AWS service.
-The obtained data is processed and enriched and, as a result, saved to the Energy Logserver indexes.
+The AWS (CLI) tool is controlled by the ITRS Log Analytics data collector, which execute commands at specified intervals and captures the results of data received from the AWS service.
+The obtained data is processed and enriched and, as a result, saved to the ITRS Log Analytics indexes.

 ### AWS Cost & Usage Report

-The integration of Energy Logserver with the AWS billing environment requires access to AWS Cost & Usage reports, which generated in accordance with the agreed schedule constitute the basic source of data for cost analysis in Energy Logserver.
-The generated report is stored on S3 in the bucket defined for this purpose and cyclically downloaded from it by the Energy Logserver collector.
+The integration of ITRS Log Analytics with the AWS billing environment requires access to AWS Cost & Usage reports, which generated in accordance with the agreed schedule constitute the basic source of data for cost analysis in ITRS Log Analytics.
+The generated report is stored on S3 in the bucket defined for this purpose and cyclically downloaded from it by the ITRS Log Analytics collector.
 After the report is downloaded, it is processed and saved to a dedicated Elasticsearch index.
 The configuration of generating and saving a report to S3 is described in the AWS documentation:  https://aws.amazon.com/aws-cost-management/aws-cost-and-usage-reporting/.

 ### Cloud Trail

-The integration of the Energy Logserver with the AWS environment in order to receive events from the AWS environment requires access to the S3 bucket, on which the so-called AWS Trails.
-The operation of the Energy Logserver collector is based on periodical checking of the "cloudtraillogs" bucket and downloading new events from it.
+The integration of the ITRS Log Analytics with the AWS environment in order to receive events from the AWS environment requires access to the S3 bucket, on which the so-called AWS Trails.
+The operation of the ITRS Log Analytics collector is based on periodical checking of the "cloudtraillogs" bucket and downloading new events from it.
 After the events are retrieved, they are processed so that the date the event occurred matches the date the document was indexed.
 The AWS Trail creation configuration is described in the AWS documentation:  https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-a-trail-using-the-console-first-time.html#creating-a-trail-in-the-console.

 ### Configuration